danzeng8/Panicle/README.md

 --branchSizeMin: all branches greater than this length are considered in the measurements.
 Default = 50.

+--radiusTolerance: As a proportion of the stem radius, how far beyond the radius of the stem should a primary branch be identified.
+The default is 2.0, because due to the resolution branches may appear merged at first when close to the stem.
+Raise this value if there are branches close to the stem which fail to be identified, and lower it if higher-order branches are mistakenly included.

+--fromSkel : run the tool starting from the intermediate skeleton (before cycles are broken)

 If you encounter any issues, please contact me (Dan Zeng) at danzeng8@gmail.com or file an issue on Github.

+## Troubleshooting

+Occasionally, the primary branches will not be identified completely after a first run, especially when running the batch processing mode.
+A few errors may arise, including:
+* Missing primary branches, especially near the top of the panicle
+* Stem is too short, only being traced from the base to midway up the panicle
+* Stem is too long, and includes parts of branches
+* Missing primary branches due to the shape of the branches being merged, or disconnections in the shape

+The first three errors can usually be addressed by re-running the tool on the intermediate skeleton file.
+This saves time compared to having to re-run the tool on the original input volume.

+Panicle --fromSkel --out [outputFile : same name as used in the first run] --lowerRadius [float value between 0 and 1: default 0.15] --radiusTolerance [float value: default 2.0]

+* Missing primary branches near the top of the panicle can be addressed either by lowering the --lowerRadius parameter (if the stem is not fully traced to the very top), or by raising the --radiusTolerance parameter (though at the risk of mistakenly identifying higher-order branches as primary branches).
+* The stem being too short can be addressed by lowering the --lowerRadius parameter (try 0.1)
+* The stem being too long can be addressed by raising the --lowerRadius parameter (try 0.25)

+If there are missing primary branches due to a problem with the identified surface mesh (e.g. missing primary branches due to the branches not being separated on the 3D surface), then the tool needs to be re-run from the beginning, as described in the "Installation and Execution" section.
+If the branches appear merged together, open up UCSF Chimera (see TopoRoot tutorial), and pick a higher shape (--S) threshold which would separate the branches.
+If there are disconnections along the stem or primary branches, try lowering "--S" to a threshold which would connect those branches.

 ## Understanding the output